 2) Switch up your programming-a personal trainer is the perfect option for this!
-Our bodies are very always searching for homeostasis and are good at adapting to stresses placed up on them.
-This happens with exercise too.
+Our bodies are always searching for homeostasis and are good at adapting to stresses placed upon them.
+This happens with exercise, too.
 Your body has gotten efficient at doing your exercises and is in need of a new stimulus.
 A trainer can safely push you beyond your normal threshold and is equipped with many different modalities.
-If you're doing dumbbell training switch to suspension training.
-If you're using machines try out the kettlebells.
+If you're doing dumbbell training, switch to suspension training.
+If you're using machines, try out the kettlebells.
 You're bound to see results because your body now has to learn to adapt to a new signal it's receiving.

 3) How's your sleep?
-Getting consistent, good quality is crucial to health.
-If your sleep is lacking it can have negative effects on nearly every function of the body.
-You make poor diet decisions, you don't fully recover from exercise, your cognitive performance drops, and your metabolism wont function properly.
+Getting consistent, good-quality quality is crucial to health.
+If your sleep is lacking, it can have negative effects on nearly every function of the body.
+You make poor diet decisions, you don't fully recover from exercise, your cognitive performance drops and your metabolism won't function properly.
 Make sure the sleep you're getting is of great quality and quantity.

 4) Use some NEAT!
 NEAT stands for non exercise activity thermogenesis.
 Sounds fancy but it means doing things like gardening, going for a walk, using the stairs instead of an elevator.
 These activities can add up when you're looking to burn more calories without cramming another workout into your day.